Frequently Asked Questions

 A: If you have questions about grinder pump service, call us at 518-346-6161, or send an email to email@example.com

-Q: What if the power goes out?
+Q: Will my grinder pump work if the power goes out?

 The best way to handle power outages is using an alarm panel that is equipped with a Remote Sentry Module and a generator receptacle.
 The Remote Sentry is a remote alarm with a buzzer & LED that indicates a high water alarm, even if the power is out, when it is connected to the Remote Sentry Contacts in the panel.
 So, the home owner can use the water until the Remote Sentry indicates that the tank is full, then plug a 6500W generator into the receptacle on the panel, the pump turns on, pumps down the tank, and they can continue to use water.